Basic ConceptsBasic ElectronicsComparisonsEE Questions / AnswersEE-Tools, Instruments, Devices, Components & Measurements

 Active Components:

-Those devices or components which required external source to their operation is called Active Components.
+Those devices or components which require an external source to operate in a circuit are called Active Components.

 Passive Components:

-Those devices or components which do not required external source to their operation is called Passive Components.
+Those devices or components which do not require an external source to operate in a circuit are called Passive Components.

 For Example: Resistor, Capacitor, Inductor etc…

-Explanation and Example: Passive Components do not require external source to their operation.
+Explanation: Passive Components (such as resistors. capacitors, inductors etc.) do not require an external source to their operation.

 In other words: